List of WNBA career turnovers leaders

 A list of Women's National Basketball Association players by total career regular season turnovers recorded.

 A progressive list of turnover leaders showing how the record increased through the years.

 Turnovers leaders

 This is a list of National Basketball Association players by total career regular season turnovers recorded.

-Statistics accurate as of the 2024 WNBA season.
+Statistics accurate as of the 2026 season.

 Diana Taurasi has the most turnovers in WNBA history.